 So How Do I Get the Smell Out

 All this being said, just how do you get the smell out of my vacuum cleaners?
-Change the darn bag.
+Change the bag.
+It amazes me how many people will let the bag over fill without changing it.
 There is absolutely no reason to allow a vacuum bag to fill beyond its functionality.

 This is also one cause for your vacuum cleaner to shut off for no apparent reason.
 Most commercial vacuums have a bag fill limit and shut it down before it gets over filled.
 Again, change the bag.